 Bebtelovimab Drug Interactions

-Bebtelovimab is not renally excreted or metabolized by cytochrome P450 enzymes; therefore, interactions with concomitant medications that are renally excreted or that are substrates, inducers, or inhibitors of cytochrome P450 enzymes are unlikely.
-No contraindications have been identified based on the limited available data for the emergency use of bebtelovimab authorized under this EUA.
+Bebtelovimab is not renally excreted or metabolized by cytochrome P450 enzymes; therefore, interactions with concomitant medications that are renally excreted or substrates, inducers, or inhibitors of cytochrome P450 enzymes are unlikely.
+Thus, no contraindications have been identified based on the limited available data for the emergency use of bebtelovimab authorized under this EUA.

 Bebtelovimab Side Effects

 Possible side effects of bebtelovimab include itching, rash, infusion-related reactions, nausea, and vomiting.
 Serious and unexpected adverse events, including hypersensitivity, anaphylaxis, and infusion-related reactions, have been observed with other SARS-CoV2 monoclonal antibodies and could occur with bebtelovimab.
 Most common adverse reactions are infusion-related reactions (0.3%), pruritus (0.3%), and rash (0.8%).
-In addition, clinical worsening following administration of other SARS-CoV-2 monoclonal antibody treatment has been reported and therefore is possible with bebtelovimab.
+In addition, serious hypersensitivity reactions, including anaphylaxis, have been observed with other SARS-CoV-2 monoclonal antibodies and could occur with the administration of bebtelovimab.
+In addition, clinical worsening following administration of other SARS-CoV-2 monoclonal antibody treatments has been reported and therefore is possible with bebtelovimab.
 However, it is unknown if these events were related to SARS-CoV-2 monoclonal antibody use or were due to the progression of COVID-19.